fztan0/drone-tsp-optimization/README.md

 # drone-tsp-optimization
-AI project solving Traveling Salesman Problem for drone route optimization to distribute pheromones for Navel Orangeworm.
+AI solution for finding optimal drone route to distribute pheromones in orchards / farms.

+## Use

+## Output

+## Visualization